CodewithSudeep/TodoGram/README.md

 *   We are also planning to add backend to the same app.
 <hr/>

-### Welcome to `TodoGram`, CodewithSudeep's first app built on top of React.js, Google Firebase!
+## Welcome to `TodoGram`: CodewithSudeep's first app built on top of React.js, Google Firebase!

 ## Getting started: